-- Making sure you have - Our performance in 2021-22 - Leakage: We reduced our leakage by 10.5% (based on three-year average from 2019/20].
-This did not achieve the targeted rate of an 11.1% reduction, but was a reduction of 16.6Ml/d since 2020/21.
-Failure against the target was mostly due to performance in the prior years. - Per Capita Consumption (PCC): PCC increased by 4.1% (since base year) and did not achieve the target of 4.9% reduction.
-This is a decrease of 13.6 l/p/d compared to prior year.
-PCC is measured as a three-year average, and there was an increase in domestic water use due to Covid restrictions. - We delivered three Environment Innovation Projects in the year, aimed at educating and reducing water usage.
-We are aiming to complete seven EIP projects by 2025. - River restoration: We completed 13 projects in the year, bringing our total to 20 in the AMP period.
-We completed seven projects in the prior year. - Abstraction Incentive Mechanism (AIM): We reduced abstraction by 430 ML in the year from environmentally sensitive sites when flows or levels were low.
-(2020/21 was 304 ML)
+- Leakage: We reduced our leakage by 10.5% (since base year).
+This did not achieve the targeted rate of an 11.1% reduction, but was a reduction of 16.6Ml/d since 2020/21 (three-year average) and 17.2 Ml/d spot year.
+Failure against the target was mostly due to performance in the prior years; the measure being based on performance over a three-year average. - Per capita consumption ('PCC'): PCC increased by 4.1% (since base year) and did not achieve the target of 4.9% reduction.
+PCC is measured as a three-year average, and there was an increase in domestic water use as the Covid-19 restrictions meant changes to people's behaviour, such as spending more time in the home. - Environmental Innovation Projects ('EIP'): We delivered three EIP projects in the year, aimed at educating and reducing water usage within our communities. - River restoration: We completed 13 projects in the year, bringing our total to 20 in the AMP period.
+We are six projects ahead of schedule. - Abstraction incentive mechanism ('AIM'): We reduced abstraction by 430 MI in the year from environmentally sensitive sites.

-Providing a great
+Providing a great service that you value

-- Customer Measure of Experience [C-MeX]: C-MeX is a mechanism to incentivise water companies to provide an excellent customer experience for residential customers, across both the retail and wholesale parts of the value chain.
-We have achieved 14th position out of 17 companies for the year was 76.57, compared to the industry median of 80.43.
-We have moved up one place on - Experience (D-MeX): (D-MeX) is a mechanism to incentivise water companies to provide an excellent customer experience for developer services (new connections) customers.
-These customers include small and large property developers, selflay providers (SLPs), and those with new appointments and variations.
+- Customer measure of experience ('C-MeX'): C-Mex is a mechanism to incentivise water companies to provide an excellent customer experience for residential customers, across both the retail and wholesale parts of the value chain.
+We have achieved 14th position out of 17 companies assessed against C-MeX.
+Our score for the year was 76.57, compared to the industry median of 80.43.
+We have moved up one places on the ladder since 2020/21. - Developer services measure of experience ('D-Mex'): D-MeX is a mechanism to incentivise water companies to provide an excellent customer experience for developer services (new connections) customers.
+These customers include small and large property developers, self-lay providers ('SLPs'), and those with new appointments and variations ('NAVs').
 Our D-MeX score for 2021/22 was 85.54, compared to an industry median of 85.26.
-We are placed 8th out of 17 companies in the industry league table, an improvement of two places on 2020/21 and continuing our improving trend over the last contact with 47% (25% in 2020).
+We are placed 8th out of 17 companies in the industry league table, an improvement of two places on 2020/21 and continuing our improving trend over the last two years. - Priority Services Register ('PSR'): We have exceeded the target of 3.3% of our customers of the priority services register.
+In 2021/22, 6.5% were registered.
+During 2021/22, we attempted to contact 90% of these customers and made actual contact with 47%.